 For that reason, some people don’t seem too impressed by it.
 It is hard to take it all in.
 It’s why you need to see it from next to the spring and from above (see below).

-It’s named Prismatic because it has the colors of the light prism.
+It’s named Prismatic because it has the colors of a light prism.
 The colors are actually millions of tiny organisms called thermophiles (“thermo” = heat; “phile” = lover).

 These organisms can ONLY live in hot temperatures — until it gets too hot even for them.
 The temperature will determine which organisms can survive, and therefore what colors we see.